HashemRawashdeh/Enhancing-Wireless-Communication-Performance-with-Intelligent-Reflective-Surfaces/README.md

 <p align="justify">I might publish a paper from this project later on, and I don't want it published by others yet.
 Therefore, the simulation files are not included in this public repository.
 If you are interested in these files, send me an email at [rawashdeh758@gmail.com](mailto:rawashdeh758@gmail.com) provided that your reasons are convincing enough.  </p>

 ## Creators
 This project was entirely developed by Hashem Rawashdeh and Mohammad Asaslih.
-No other individuals contributed to the creation or development of this work.
+No other individuals contributed to the creation or development of the work presented here.

 ### Contact Information